SAP/ui5-webcomponents/docs/2-advanced/09-accessibility.md

 ### Theme Selection According to OS Settings

 The UI5 Web Components framework does not offer a built-in mechanism for selecting themes based on the users' OS settings.
 However, we recommend using standard APIs to implement OS-based theme selection in applications built with UI5 Web Components.

+In the next sections, we will demonstrate one of the possible approaches to detect and apply a theme that aligns with the user's OS preferences.
+However, you are free to explore and develop your own detection and matching algorithm.

 #### Light | Dark